argoproj/argo-cd/docs/operator-manual/core.md

 - Argo CD CLI
 - Multi-tenancy (strictly GitOps based on git push permissions)

-A few use-cases that justify running Argo CD core are:
+A few use-cases that justify running Argo CD Core are:

 - As a cluster admin, I want to rely on Kubernetes RBAC only.
 - As a devops engineer, I don't want to learn a new API or depend on